mvcds/my-library/inbox.md

 - We can try again ---

-Kinesis is the "go-to" solution for communication between services here in Glovo (usually monolith <-> microservices) and the one we used in our own microservice, but we've seen also a few examples of SQS, both between different services and within the monolith itself
+Kinesis is the "go-to" solution for communication between services here in XXX (usually monolith <-> microservices) and the one we used in our own microservice, but we've seen also a few examples of SQS, both between different services and within the monolith itself